 By addressing any looming fears, questions and concerns your CSM will be able to put together a roadmap, establish trust and set realistic expectations with the client.
 In the end, these factors, combined with consistent communication, will help convince your client that they made the right buying decision and ensure a happy, long-term relationship moving forward.

-This concept of preserving business and addressing issues proactively becomes especially important during times of recession (like the current recession brought on by the COVID-19 pandemic).
+This concept of preserving business and addressing issues proactively becomes especially important during times of recession.

-Your CSM’s communications with clients during these times will help provide an understanding of where challenges lie and help your company make proactive adjustments to your product, service and pricing to accommodate clients and, possibly, help retain their business.
+Your CSM’s communications with clients during these times will help provide an understanding of where challenges lie and help your company make proactive adjustments to your product, service and pricing to accommodate clients.
+This kind of troubleshooting is what entices clients to stay during hard times and continue doing business with you in the long-term.

 By effectively managing customer relationships, CSMs can help ensure customer referrals and advocacy.
 Research shows that customers who become brand advocates for your company bring economic value, not only through new business, but also because they tend to spend twice as much as clients that are non-advocates.